JsBergbau/MiTemperature2/README.md

 Instead of `pip3` it may be just `pip`, depeding of your installation.

-### Requirements for reading sensors with ATC firmware in passive mode
+### Requirements for reading sensors in passive mode

 Additional requirements if you want to use passive mode.
 If you don't use passive mode, please ignore this section.
 ```